How to Write the Coalition Application Essay 2019-20

 • Keep supporting audio and visual files that might help their application to stand out from the crowd.

-Like the Common App, the Coalition Application asks students to submit an application essay, that is then sent to all of their prospective colleges.
 And, also like the Common App, students must respond to one of several essay prompts that are designed to give universities a comprehensive picture of who they are, what drives them, and their ambitions for university and beyond.

 Recently, Coalition for College released the essay prompts for this year’s Coalition Application Essay.